bharathsudharsan/Edge2Guard/README.md

 **Dataset_wrangling.ipynb:** Loads the N-BaIoT dataset and presents information such as the data dimension, individual device data count and feature information, memory consumed by each class of data with its range index, and data profile of each malware.
 It also checks for any null values and combines all data into one CSV file.

-**Exploratory_data_analysis.ipynb:** Here, we used the PCA dimensionality reduction method to mathematically reduce the 115 features into 2 features and visualize them by making 2D and 3D scatter plots, using which we explore the patterns and find out trends between the malicious and benign traffic data.
+**Exploratory_data_analysis.ipynb:** Here, we used the PCA dimensionality reduction method to mathematically reduce the 115 features into 2 features and visualize them by making 2D and 3D (shown below) scatter plots, using which we explore the patterns and find out trends between the malicious and benign traffic data.

 ![alt text](https://github.com/bharathsudharsan/Edge2Guard/blob/main/EDA_3D_2D_plots.png)

+The following can be observed from the above plots:

+1. Plots of the Provision PT737E and PT-838 camera models both have similar traffic patterns.
+Also the plots of SimpleHome 1002 and 1003 camera models have similar patterns.
+From this, we can infer that both Mirai and Bashlite malware behave the same way for devices from the same brand.

+2. Next, we can notice from the plot for a baby monitor that it contains benign data (regular traffic plotted in green) that is spread across the plot, indicating that frequent activities are performed on the baby monitor compared to other IoT devices

+3. From the bar graphs, it is clear that the dataset is highly imbalanced (unequal distribution of classes) with a 1:13 ratio of normal:attack traffic.
+Hence we need to pre-process the dataset before training in order to obtain unbiased E2G models.

 **Data_preprocessing_and_E2G_model_training.ipynb:** We pre-process the data to group it into four categories.
 We follow a 70-30 Training-testing split and used all the 115 features.
 We use this pre-processed data and train multiple supervised learning and One-class learning models, and evaluate it using Accuracy, F1 score, Kappa, and Matthews Correlation Coefficient (MCC) metrics.